 “Apple is really good at making sexy products,” said Gartner’s Baker.
 “They understand the market extremely well and they know what makes people excited about their products.

-As for the iTunes 8 update released by Apple Tuesday, the feature that has analysts talking is Genius, which automatically generates playlists when you select a song based on the artist, genre, and other criteria.
+iTunes 8 update released by Apple Tuesday, the feature that has analysts talking is Genius, which automatically generates playlists when you select a song based on the artist, genre, and other criteria.
 Even though making a playlist in iTunes is a pretty simple procedure, Rubin said anything that takes complexity out of the consumers hands is a good thing for the product.